mhaugrud/msumcspy/_sources/Functions/functions.rst

 Defining a new function does not make the function run.
 To do that we need a **function call**.
 This is also known as a **function invocation**.
 We've already seen how to call some built-in functions like
 ``print``, ``range`` and ``int``.
-Function calls contain the name of the function to be executed followed by a list of values, called *arguments*, which are assigned to the parameters in the function definition.
+Function calls contain the name of the function to be executed followed by a list of values in parentheses, called **arguments**, which are assigned to the parameters in the function definition.
 So in the second to the last line of the program, we call the function, and pass ``alex`` as the turtle to be manipulated, and 50 as the size of the square we want.